 Family and Personal Life

-As a resident of San Antonio with a large family, I was always at weddings.
+Father Richard goes on to say how much he loves weddings, “As a resident of San Antonio with a large family, I was always at weddings.
 As a youngster, I liked to going marriage services and receptions for the ceremony, music, cake, food, and fun time.
 I have officiated at weddings of my friends, brother, nephews, nieces, and now the children of friends.
 My first wedding as an officiant was in Atlanta, Georgia.
 Since that time, I have presided over marriage services in the communities which I have served in Virginia, Colorado, and Michigan.
 The largest wedding that I co-presided was a St. Mark’s Episcopal Church in San Antonio with 600 attendees.
-The smallest involved five persons at the altar of the Church of the Advent in Brownsville, Texas.
+The smallest involved five persons at the altar of the Church of the Advent in Brownsville, Texas.”

-I have led wedding vows in cathedrals, chapels, country clubs, resorts, city park, and a monastery.
-During my time in Florida, I was a wedding minister on behalf of the Coral Gables United Church Christ in a beautiful neighborhood of Miami.
-I cannot count the number of weddings which I have presided but all were sources of happiness.
-A wedding is a profound rite in which two persons become one and begin a life of marriage in trust and love.
-I am blessed to be an instrument of the journey that two souls choose to embark.
+Father Aguilar has led wedding vows in cathedrals, chapels, country clubs, resorts, city park, and a monastery.
+During his time in Florida, he was a wedding minister on behalf of the Coral Gables United Church Christ in a beautiful neighborhood of Miami.
+He cannot count the number of weddings which he has presided but all were sources of happiness.
+Father Richard Aguilar goes on to say.
+“A wedding is a profound rite in which two persons become one and begin a life of marriage in trust and love.
+I am blessed to be an instrument of the journey that two souls choose to embark.”